LoveKumar9693/gensyn/README.md

 ./run_rl_swarm.sh
 ```

+# AFTER COMPLETE THIS STEP
+# SELECT MATH A
+# 0.5
+# HUGGING PHASE - N

 # 1️⃣ How to Login or access  http://localhost:3000/ in VPS? 📶

 * Open a new Terminal and login ur vps